litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 <img src={require('../assets/concepts/chaoshub/chaoshub-add-public.png').default} width="800" />

+### 2. Enter your security key

+After connecting to a public or private Git repository, you need to provide authentication credentials to access the repository.
+Choose one of the following authentication methods:

 #### a.
-Access token
+Access Token

 Personal Access Tokens are used as an alternative to the password for authentication to Git services.

 #### b.
-SSH key
+SSH Key

-Just like the Access Token , SSH keys are used for the authentication.
+Just like the Access Token, SSH keys are used for the authentication.
 These keys come in pairs, a public key that is shared with the Git Services and a private key that is stored with you.
 SSH link of the repository should be provided if you select this method.

 <img src={require('../assets/concepts/chaoshub/chaoshub-after-add.png').default} width="800" />